0xReki/0xreki.github.io/_posts/2021/2021-11-08-why-my-software-library-looks-so-random.md

 While I prefer Linux to Windows, the recent trend of Microsoft of shipping buggy patches to their Home customers really undermines the image of stability they have been trying to build.
 The more problems their feature updates bring, the more inclined I get to move my systems to Linux.
-But Linux is not the solution to all my problems.
+But Linux is not the solution to all my issues.
 And it's still not in state to be used for everyone on desktop.
 Reasons?
 I blame the elitists.